Cyclic3/p2pop/README.md

 (160 bits) in size.

 ## How?
-p2pop uses capnproto for messages, a low-overhead protocol buffers library, but not its inbuilt RPC, which requires a TCP stream.
-However, due to the flexibility of capnp, the same syntax can be used (_TODO: check this_).
+p2pop uses protobuf for messages, a low-overhead protocol buffers library, but not its inbuilt RPC, which requires a TCP stream.
+However, due to the flexibility of protobuf, the same syntax can be used.

-Instead, we use a 160-bit uid (called PUIDs, and are most definitely not UUIDs) to uniquely identify your protocol.
+Instead, we use a 64-bit uid to uniquely identify your protocol.

 Each node is also assigned a 160-bit uid (called a NUID, also not a UUID) to identify it.
 This can be a hash of a public signing key, or just a randomly